-Figure 3.10.
+Figure 3.5.
 The guided BRL editor

 The above diagram shows the editor in action.
-The following descriptions apply to the lettered boxes in the diagram:-
+The following description apply to the letter boxes in the diagram above:

-A: The different parts of a rule:-

-- The "WHEN" part, or conditions, of the rule. - The "THEN" action part of the rule. - Optional attributes that may effect the operation of the rule.
+A: The different parts of a rule.
+The "WHEN" part is the condition, "THEN" action, and "(options)" are optional attributes that may effect the operation of the rule.

-B: This shows a pattern which is declaring that the rule is looking for a "LoanApplication" fact (the fields are listed below, in this case none).
-Another pattern, "Applicant", is listed below "LoanApplication".
-Fields "creditRating" and "applicationDate" are listed.
-Clicking on the fact name ("LoanApplication") will pop-up a list of options to add to the fact declaration:-

-- Add more fields (e.g. their "location"). - Assign a variable name to the fact (which you can use later on if needs be) - Add "multiple field" constraints i.e. constraints that span across fields (e.g. age > 42 or risk > 2).
+B: This shows a pattern which is declaring that the rule is looking for a "Driver" fact (the fields are listed below, in this case just "age").
+Clicking in the fact name (Driver) will popup a list of options to add to the fact declaration: you can add more fields (e.g. their "location"), or you can assign a variable name to the fact (which you can use later on if needs be).
+As well as adding more fields to this pattern - you can add "multiple field" constraints - i.e. constraints that span across fields (e.g. age > 42 or risk > 2).
+The popup dialog shows the options.